Faisal-Qadri/CEE-498-Project-Pore-in-Concrete/Methods.md

     Figure 15: creating ANN model

 ### this part to be completed by Faisal

+As a result, all 200 SEM images from bach 1 and 2 were analyzed to determine if there is any data could be extracted.
+Figures 6 and 7 shows how the distribution of greyscale values within the batch 1.

 ![Histogram of greyscale distribution for batch 1](/histogram_batch1.PNG)
 ![distribution of greyscale value in batch 1](/dis_batch1.PNG)